Duy-Phuong/docker-docs/docker-and-kubernetes-the-complete-guide.md

 about that option right there.
 So when you do so it tells you in very broad terms.
-Yes we have a provision for it that is minikube hostpath minikube hosts path means exactly what we saw over here minikube hostpath means that when we ask Kuber Nettie's to create this persistent volume it's going to look on the host machine to minikube hostpath And it's going to make a little slice of space on your personal harddrive.
+Yes we have a provision for it that is minikube hostpath minikube hosts path means exactly what we saw over here minikube hostpath means that when we ask Kubernetes to create this persistent volume it's going to look on the host machine to minikube hostpath And it's going to make a little slice of space on your personal harddrive.